 An eyewear company sells sunglasses, and when you buy two, you get the third free.

 A jewelry company sells earrings and necklaces.
 When you buy a necklace, you get a pair of earrings for 50% off.

-An apparel retailer sells men's boxers.
+An apparel merchant sells men's boxers.
 When you buy one, you get the second for free.

 How It Works:

 The operations manager will first need to set up a bundle policy BEFORE being able to create an individual bundle or upload a group of bundles.
 Would you rather do an interactive walkthrough within ReturnLogic?
 Click Here to take the product walkthrough tour!